Far away on Mount Olympus lives the… Well, the Olympians — the twelve most important Greek deities.

 Realms: god of the sky, thunder and lightning, honor, hospitality, royalty, and order

-Family Tree: Husband of Hera; a prolific father, but his most famous children were Hercules and Athena, while less known are the Horae
+Family Tree: Husband of Hera and a prolific father.
+His most famous children were Hercules and Athena, while less known are the Horae

 Fun Fact: Zeus had two servants named Violence and Force

 From his corner office, Zeus rules over Olympus Mall just like he rules over the world.
 He sits on a golden throne and has the power to impose his will on any living thing.
 Both are perks that come with being the king of all Olympian gods.

 However, as the patron of guests and order, Zeus wants honest business and hospitality at the mall.
 Anyone who cheats a customer — or a customer that shoplifts — will feel the sky god’s wrath.